What if a student discloses to a faculty member that they have a disability and are not registered with OARS?

-Contact ODS and speak with a counselor regarding your concerns.
+Contact OARS and speak with a counselor regarding your concerns.

-How should I make a referral to the Office of Disability Services?
+How should I make a referral to the Office of Accessibility Resources & Services?

 You can call our office at 334-5440 and speak with a counselor about a student you would like to refer.

-What is the process used for test proctoring at Disability Services?
+What is the process used for test proctoring at OARS?

 What should I do if I think that the student is pushing to get better grades because of a disability?